Kahoneki/Neki/README.md

 ### D3D12
 DX12 is only available for Windows development.
 If building on a Windows platform, the DX12 SDK should already be installed for you.

-### AGC
-AGC development is under strict NDA and hence the source code is maintained in a private repository fork.

 ## Instructions